treehouses/treehouses.github.io/pages/vi/faq.md

 + To fix the issue, please type  `rm YourHomeDirectory/.ssh/known_hosts` in your powershell or terminal.

-For example:
+For example: I would type

  *In linux (ubuntu, fedora, ... )*
-* I would type

         `rm "/home/$(whoami)/.ssh/known_hosts"`

 *In Windows*
-* I would type

          `rm C:\Users\"your_user_name"\.ssh\known_hosts`